 As long as we are only about the immediate issues of the lower plane, basically, "What's in it for me," or "How does it benefit me or mine," we will never be great people, people of gravity, truly respectable people.
 Such smallness is simply not respectable.
 In fact, when our sphere of concerns becomes that small, we become people of the most minimal merit.

 On the other hand, we can take our head out of the "simplistic sands" of the lower plane.
 We can choose to look around and begin to measure our existence by the higher values of life.
 It is when we gage our existence by these higher values: love, self discipline, honesty, morality, integrity, honor, duty, faithfulness, humility, godliness, etc. that we do, indeed, become people of the higher plane.

 And, in fact, bringing us to the higher plane of life, to the higher and more noble concerns, is absolutely God's purpose for us in Christ.
 However, I think it accurate to say, we are not cooperating with his intentions at the level that we did, even a generation or two ago.

 What is different about the Church of today is the lower percentage of people who are willing to embrace life on the higher plane.
 What is different in our homes today is the lower percentage of parents that are people of the higher plane.
 What is different in Washington today is the lower percentage of leadership who are willing to live and lead by the values of the higher plane.
 What has changed in our world is the smaller number of people who are willing to pursue life on the higher plane.

 Perhaps all of us operate on the lower plane of life in some measure.
 But not enough of us get beyond that meager level now.
 Not enough of us operate on the higher plane of conscience and character anymore.
 That's too bad.
-We would be much better people, have a much better life, and a much better world if would trust Jesus, not just to save our soul, but to elevate our character.
+We would be much better people, have a much better life, and a much better world if we would trust Jesus, not just to save our soul, but also to elevate our character.